vladoklindic/Exam/README.md

 # Exam
 Technical exam:

-1) download and install node
+1) download and install node.js

 In the root folder from cmd install: